 - Attend Omizutori (March 1 to 14), the oldest annual Buddhist event at Nigatsudo Hall

-- Wander around Old Nara City and see local shops and residential homes
+- Wander around Old Nara City and see local shops and eat local Nara food

 - Watch a live demonstration of the making of yomogi mochi at Nakatanidou

-Besides trying Kobe beef in Kobe, there are many things to do in the busy port city.
+Besides trying Kobe beef, there are many things to eat and do in the busy port city.
 When you visit Kobe as a day trip from Osaka, wander around the culturally influenced districts and neighbourhoods, hike up the nearby mountains, and see panoramic views of Kobe.

 Best things to do in Kobe